Can artificial sweeteners cause weight gain?

 The need for a sugar substitute

-Sugar -- how can something so good be bad for us?
+How can something as good as sugar be bad for us?

-Actually, it's not, if you keep to the newest USDA dietary guidelines: only 10 teaspoons of sugar a day for the average person.
+Actually, it's not, if you keep to the newest dietary guidelines from the US Department of Agriculture: only 10 teaspoons of sugar a day for the average person.
 Unfortunately, that equals just one 16-ounce bottle of regular soda.

 Most Americans eat much more sugar than that -- more like 30 to 40 teaspoons a day -- and we've learned just how unhealthy that can be.
 Abundant sugar is now linked to a host of health issues: obesity, chronic inflammation, Type 2 diabetes, heart disease, even cancer.

-To satisfy our sweet tooth, many of us turn to the fake stuff -- artificial sweeteners.
+To satisfy our sweet tooth, many of us turn to the fake stuff: artificial sweeteners.
 There are just five approved by the Food and Drug Administration for use in the United States: acesulfame potassium (sold as Sunett and Sweet One), aspartame (sold as Equal, Nutrasweet and Sugar Twin), neotame (sold as Newtame), saccharin (sold as Sweet'N Low, Sweet Twin and Necta Sweet) and sucralose (sold as Splenda).
-One more, cyclamate, is widely used in more than 100 countries, but banned in the United States.
+One more, cyclamate, is widely used in more than 100 countries but banned in the United States.

 The FDA says all five approved sweeteners are safe as long as they are used in moderation.
-That means no more than 23 packets a day of Splenda, Sweet One or Newtame, 45 packets a day of Sweet'N Low, or 75 packets a day of Equal.
+That means no more than 23 packets a day of Splenda, Sweet One or Newtame, 45 packets a day of Sweet'N Low or 75 packets a day of Equal.

 Sounds doable.
-So besides weight gain, which isn't yet proven, why do so many people still consider artificial sweeteners dangerous?
+So besides weight gain, which isn't proven, why do so many people still consider artificial sweeteners dangerous?

 Partly it's due to our suspicion of putting anything chemical or artificially manufactured in our bodies.
 It's also due to a long history of overly publicized, poorly designed, badly executed animal studies that the FDA now says falsely linked artificial sweeteners to cancer.

 Here's a history on where we've been and where we stand on today's major artificial sweeteners.
-Get ready, it's a roller-coaster ride.
+Get ready; it's a roller-coaster ride.

 Saccharin and cyclamate